 The Club has invested in a pair of yellow and white Score-Keepers.
 They should be of use during matches, but also during Open Club Play to help others keep up to date with the score on these courts.

-At the end of play, please ensure that everywhere is locked up: Clubhouse windows and doors, gates to the courts, the Club compound gate and the kitchen. read more
+At the end of play, please ensure that everywhere is locked up: Clubhouse windows, patio sliding doors as well as the main clubhouse doors, gates to the courts, the Club compound gate. read more

 The Committee welcomes any suggestions from members about how to improve the running of the Club.
 Please post any comments in the Clubhouse letterbox (by the telephone).